CtrlK

 Workflow Clarity

-No workflow, steps, or process is defined.
-The skill claims to provide 'step-by-step guidance' but contains zero actual steps for analyzing response times.
+No workflow, sequence, or process is defined.
+The skill claims to provide 'step-by-step guidance' but contains zero steps.
+There are no validation checkpoints or any operational instructions.

 1 / 3